JulianVidal/AGDA_HTML/agda_tree/README.md

-# AGDA_HTML
+# Agda Tree

-My undergraduate thesis.
-Parses the s-expressions from an AGDA project and builds a graph from it that can be queried.
+CLI tool to extract definitions from Agda projects and create a dependency graph that can be queried.

 # Dependencies
  - python3 (currently using version 3.12.4)